selfdefined/web-app/11ty/definitions/gender-pronouns.md

 title: Gender pronouns
 slug: gender-pronouns
 defined: true
-excerpt: often used to mean pronouns
+excerpt: avoid. often used to mean pronouns; falsely associates pronouns and gender.
 ---

 gender pronouns are often used to mean [pronouns](/definitions/pronouns).